thequeenofclubs/MinecraftServer/wiki/projects.md

 [Back to the Wiki](/MinecraftServer/wiki)

-### TBD 2021, The Arena
+### August 2021 - The Arena

 Facts:
-Construction Started: TBD 2021
+Construction Started: July 2021
-Construction Finished: TBD 2021
+Construction Finished: August 2021
 Time Taken: Approx 10 Hours
 The Arena has a floor built of obsidian and glowstone, with walls made of sandstone.
 Surrounded by bleachers, the huge area in the middle is used for PVP battles and could be used for acting as well.
 The arena has very good view of the skyline in the background.